SourenP/quadots/README.md

 When a behavior is added to the Simulation, an index is returned.
 You pass this index to any point you want to have that behavior.
 So we save this "behavior index" in ```b```.

-So let's make our points!
+Now we're ready to make our points!

 They will both have positions x = 200, y = 200.

 The first point will be facing at an angle = 0 and the other 180.
 So back to back.

 The first has a velocity = 1 and the other 2.
-So that the second draws a bigger circle!
+So that the second draws a bigger circle.

 And finally, we'll give them both the same behavior index ```b```.